Free Automotive Quote Templates

 Should I use an automotive quote or an estimate?

-Use a quote when you can give your customer a specific price for a clearly defined vehicle, service, or scope of work.
-Use an estimate when the final cost may change because you need more inspection, diagnosis, labor, parts, or other information before you can confirm the price.
+Use a quote when you can give a specific price for a clearly defined vehicle or service.
+Use an estimate when the final cost may change after inspection or diagnosis.
+It also fits work where the labor or parts are not fully known.

 -